Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Subjective feedback

 \subsubsection{Interface Responsiveness and Stability}

 Participants' real-time experience during speech production was heavily influenced by the interface's responsiveness and stability.

 Participants appreciated real-time feedback but found processing delays in complex interfaces could create anxiety.
-The \plain{} interface was valued for its speed, as P9 stated, \inlinequote{It is the most intuitive, and delays in other tasks disturb me, affecting my input.} In contrast, slow updates caused negative feelings.
-Regarding \gptsm{}, P10 noted, \inlinequote{the main problem is that it processes relatively slowly.}
+The \plain{} interface was valued for its speed, as P9 stated, \inlinequote{It is the most intuitive, and delays in other tasks disturb me, affecting my input.}

 Similarly, drastic or constant visual changes on the interface were seen as distracting and could disrupt the speaking flow.
 Three participants commented that \gptsm{} was overly distracting.
 P4 commented, \inlinequote{It made the screen a lot more chaotic and full.} The changes in \as{} were also described as disruptive.
-P4 mentioned, \inlinequote{The changing stopped me from talking,} and P12 commented on the visual distraction caused by the text as \inlinequote{It suddenly gets shortened or lengthened.}
+P4 mentioned, \inlinequote{The changing stopped me from talking,} and P12 noted on the visual distraction caused by the text as \inlinequote{It suddenly gets shortened or lengthened.}

 Conversely, subtle and helpful feedback could enhance the speaking experience by boosting confidence or providing a sense of safety.
 Two participants (P7, P17) elaborated on how highlights in \rake{} could boost their confidence.
 P17 noted, \inlinequote{When I say a sentence with a key point, I want to see if this point has been recorded.
 If it captures and highlights this point, it helps me to see and confirm this matter.} For \as{}, the organizing capability provided a sense of security.
 P16 expressed, \inlinequote{I feel safe.
 No matter what I say, it will be able to organize it...
 I don't have too much fear of losing memory when I speak, because the summary will help me round it up.}